Prajjwal00/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-EDA on car accidents in USA .Data set was taken from kaggle
+EDA on car accidents in USA .
+Dataset was taken from kaggle